Greenplan support policy

 - What do I need to do SANS 10400-XA rational assessment/design?

-In order to be capable of performing and signing-off SANS 10400-XA assessments, you will require:
+In order to be capable of performing and signing-off SANS 10400-XA rational assessments, you will require:

-- Preferably attend a course in using the software package you choose to use.
+- Preferably attendance of a course in using the Agrément SA-certified software package of your choice.

 "Abnormal EnergyPlus termination.
 Please contact DB support"